How to Say “Someone Said That…” in Japanese | Using to itteimashita(〜と言っていました)

 2. Examples with Verbs

-= Fred said he will go home at 9.
+Fred said he will go home at 9.

-= Yui said she’s going to the hospital.
+Yui said she’s going to the hospital.

 3. Examples with Adjectives & Nouns

-= Mary said she is free on the weekend.
+Yoshiko said she is free on the weekend.

-= Grandma said she is doing well.
+My grandmother said she was doing well.

-• あねなつがきらいだとっていました。
+あねなつがきらいだとっていました。

-= My sister said she doesn’t like summer.
+My sister said she doesn’t like summer.

-4. Negative and Past Tense?
-Yes!
+4. Examples with Negative and Past Tense

-You can use 〜と言っていました with negative and past forms too!
+You can use 〜と言っていました with negative and past forms too.

 Negative:

-• マイクさんは運動うんどうしないっていました。
+• マイクさんはほとんど運動うんどうしないっていました。

-= Mike said he doesn’t exercise.
+= Mike said he hardly ever exercises.

 • かずまさんは果物くだものがあまりきじゃないっていました。